singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 In this little guide, we'll do a step by step, which will show you how to install and configure your own copy of our **jekyll-netlify-cms** template.

 ### **Netlify CMS Environments**
-Before we start, I'd like to talk a little about Netlify CMS and environments, as it is possible to run a *netlify-git-api server* for when you're working locally, as opposed to setting the environment variable to production and then use *GitHub's API* when your site is online.
+Before we start, I'd like to talk a little about Netlify CMS and environments, as it is possible to run a *netlify-git-api server* for when you're working locally, as opposed to setting the environment variable to production and using *GitHub's API* when your site goes live.

-We will describe both methods in this guide, by first setting up locally and second, deploy to Netlify and use GitHub's API online.
+We will describe both methods in this guide, by first setting up locally and second, by deploying to Netlify and using GitHub's API online.

 ### **Setup your GitHub Repository**
 We'll start by getting our own copy of the template and then we'll set up a local version and configure it, before letting Netlify build it, but one thing at the time.